 Crossover season is upon us again, as INFINITY launches, and the first tie-ins appear.
 Naturally enough, Marvel don’t want to distract from it with any other major launches, and so it’s a pretty quiet month across the rest of the line.

-As usual, Marvel had the largest share of the North American direct market, though it was relatively close – they led DC by 36% to 33% in units and 35% to 29% in dollars.
+As usual, Marvel had the largest share of the North American direct market, though it was relatively close – they led DC by 36% to 33% in unit terms, and 34% to 30% in dollars.